 If you have an existing County Lacewing Recorder who is actively accepting records, please continue to send records to the scheme via that person, if not then Colin will be pleased to receive the data directly by the following methods:

-For one-off records or occasional sightings you are welcome to send an email to Colin, although if you do start recording on a regular basis one of the above methods is preferable.
+For one-off records or occasional sightings you are welcome to send an email to Colin.
 As a minimum a record must include:

 1. Species name

 3. Location name

 4. OS Grid Ref / GPS Lat + Long